vetrek/pilot/README.md

-# Pathway
+# Pilot

-**Pathway** is a lightweight, type-safe, and modular navigation library for SwiftUI.
+**Pilot** is a lightweight, type-safe, and modular navigation library for SwiftUI.
 It simplifies complex navigation flows while ensuring your code stays clean, reusable, and maintainable.

-With **Pathway**, you can handle navigation stacks, modals, and full-screen covers seamlessly.
-Whether your app uses nested coordinators or simple flows, Pathway helps you structure navigation logic effectively.
+With **Pilot**, you can handle navigation stacks, modals, and full-screen covers seamlessly.
+Whether your app uses nested coordinators or simple flows, Pilot helps you structure navigation logic effectively.

 ---